Skip to Content

 I probably wouldn’t have nearly the amount of items I keep if I lived alone, but my kids have regularly asked for different meals that would normally require advanced shopping or a quick trip to the grocery store.

-I’m not particularly great at advanced planning for meals, so I can’t even tell you how many sudden trips to the store or having to borrow from a neighbor (usually, they borrow from me!) this has saved me!
+I’m not particularly great at advanced planning for meals, so I can’t even tell you how many sudden trips to the store or times having to borrow from a neighbor (usually, they borrow from me!) this has saved me!

 Of course, if you barely cook, you probably just want to keep the bare minimum.

-These are all you need to have on hand to make this recipe!
+Even if you don’t want to keep a pantry full of just-in-case ingredients, these are all you need to have on hand to make this recipe!

 egg noodles